-TT201 Tower Technician Practicum | Prerequisite: TRDS100, TRDS101, TRDS102, TT101, TT102; 7.0 Quarter Credits; 40 didactic/80 lab/30 outside prep hours - Students must be at a 2.0 CGPA to be eligible to attend.
+TT201 Tower Technician Practicum | Prerequisite: TRDS100, TRDS201, TRDS202, TT101, TT102; 7.0 Quarter Credits; 40 didactic/80 lab/30 outside prep hours - Students must be at a 2.0 CGPA to be eligible to attend.

-Please note this course includes a residential component in Kansas City, Missouri, Up to 10 consecutive days with travel
+Please note this course includes a 10 consecutive day, with travel, residential component in Kansas City, Missouri.

 At the core of this intensive and challenging capstone course is an 80-hour boot camp in Kansas City, Missouri.
 This time provides a review of program learning objectives, the opportunity to learn and practice program competencies, and earn OHSA-10, CPR, and First Aid certifications.
-At the completion of the boot camp, students will be eligible to sit for the National Wireless Safety Alliance Telecommunication Technician Level 1 Practical exam consisting of the following:
+At the completion of the boot camp, students will be eligible to sit for the National Wireless Safety Alliance Telecommunications Tower Technician Level 1 computer based (TTT-1) exam consisting of the following: